 Programs

-The Tomorrow’s Leaders Program (TL) is an initiative of the United States Department of State US-Middle East Partnership Initiative (MEPI) that supports capable and highly motivated young scholars from underserved backgrounds in the Middle East and North Africa (MENA) region by providing a fully funded undergraduate level academic matriculation, civic education, and leadership development.
-The full-coverage scholarship aims at investing in Arab youth’s unexplored capacity and strengthening their leadership skills to become drivers of change and catalyze social progress in their home community.
+The Tomorrow’s Leaders (TL) Program, sponsored by the Department of State’s U.S.-Middle East Partnership Initiative (MEPI) supports capable and highly motivated young scholars from underserved backgrounds in the Middle and North African (MENA) region by providing a fully funded undergraduate and graduate level academic matriculation, civic education, and leadership development.
+The full-coverage scholarship aims to invest in Arab youth’s capacity to strengthen their leadership skills to become drivers of change and to catalyze social progress in their home community.
+Moreover, the MEPI-TL program aims to advance and deepen the student’s awareness of gender equality’s challenges and solutions.

-The United States Department of State MEPI Tomorrow’s Leaders Undergraduate Program (TLU) was launched in 2008 at LAU Recipients may pursue an undergraduate degree in selected fields at LAU.
-In addition to their studies, students have the opportunity to enroll for a semester in renowned universities in the US and are encouraged to engage in community service activities and participate in workshops and internships, both local and international.
+The Tomorrow’s Leaders Undergraduate (TLU) Program was established in 2008 at LAU under the MEPI initiative.
+TLU recipients have the opportunity to pursue an undergraduate degree in selected fields at LAU.
+Additionally, students can choose to spend a semester studying at renowned universities in the United States.
+The program emphasizes community service engagement, encouraging students to participate in workshops, and internships, both locally and internationally.

 Tomorrow’s Leaders Gender Scholars (TLS)

-In July 2020, the Tomorrow’s Leaders Gender Scholars (TLS) Program was launched with the objective to strengthen undergraduate student awareness, preparedness, and skills in gender education and activism.
-The program covers a one-time-full tuition fees up to one academic year.
+The Tomorrow’s Leaders Gender Scholars (TLS) Program was launched in July 2020 with the objective of enhancing undergraduate student awareness, preparedness, and skills in gender education and activism.
+The program supports students by covering full tuition fees for up to one academic year, allowing them to focus on their studies and engagement in gender-related issues.

 Tomorrow’s Leaders College to Work Pipeline (TLP)

-In 2021, The US-Middle East Partnership Initiative (MEPI) has launched Tomorrow’s Leaders College-to-Work Pipeline (TLP), a new project in collaboration with the American University of Beirut (AUB) and Georgia Institute of Technology (Georgia Tech).
-The TLP project offers a demonstrated pipeline conducive to gainful employment to currently enrolled TL students and helps students link with potential employers and maximize their employability with the focus on the MENA region.
+In 2021, the U.S.-Middle East Partnership Initiative (MEPI) introduced the Tomorrow’s Leaders College-to-Work Pipeline (TLP) project in collaboration with the American University of Beirut (AUB) and Georgia Institute of Technology (Georgia Tech).
+The TLP project aims to provide a clear pathway to gainful employment for currently enrolled TL students.
+It assists students in connecting with potential employers and maximizing their employability in the MENA region.